 Savings plans for a private rental or a house purchase could help you plan for the future.

 All applications for housing within the UK are made using the e1132 self-preference form via the Defence intranet.
 The e1132 self-preference form is hosted on the Defence intranet, rather than the internet, to ensure security of data and can be found on the Admin tab.

 The online form offers applicants advantages over the paper version as it:

-Your application must be made on a DII terminal (available to Defence personnel only).
+Your application must be made via the Defence intranet (available to Defence personnel only).
 There is a ‘Print Details’ tab for all properties that produces a PDF with all the property details.
 Your soldier can either email this home or print it and take it home.

-The Occupancy Services Team will review each application and then make a formal offer.
+The Pinnacle Home Services Team will review each application and then make a formal offer within 15 working days.
 If you are unhappy with the property which you have been allocated, consider carefully whether rejecting it is the right choice for your family.
-See section below ‘Service Family Accommodation – Second Offers’.
+See section below ‘Service Family Accommodation – second offers’.

-The Self Preference system offers families more information (and transparency) of the allocation of their next home.
+The self-preference system offers families more information (and transparency) on the allocation of their next home.
 You will be able to view the properties which are available (some applications for additional needs, tied quarters etc. will not see any preferences and will be routed straight to the Occupancy Services Team).
 The majority will have a photograph and some will have floor plans and internal images.
 There is an on-going programme to capture the information until all SFA are covered.